Register to vote

 - Look out for confirmation to say you're registered.

-If you need help to register, contact us.
+If you need help to register, or to find out who is already registered, contact us.

 Why should I register?